lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 >
 >***For existing customers only***
 >
 >It is recommended to continue using existing legacy OAuth Gateway configuration.
-In case, you encounter problems with legacy OAuth Gateway configuration, delete the existing configuration and create new configuration via Adobe I/O.
+In case you encounter problems with legacy OAuth Gateway configuration, delete the existing configuration and create a new configuration via Adobe I/O.

 For more information, see [Configure AEM Assets with Brand Portal](configure-aem-assets-with-brand-portal.md)

 ### Critical Issues Fixed {#critical-issues-fixed}